Numerical evaluation of orientation averages and its application to molecular physics: Case studies

-Other potential sources of error, such as the basis set error in the description of the molecule's electronic states, may not necessitate the evaluation of the orientation average with ultrahigh precision.
-Also, the computational cost of the simulation may render it unfeasible to use sufficiently large $n$ to exploit the advantage of spherical Gauss methods.
+Other error sources, such as the basis set error in the description of the molecule's electronic states, may not necessitate the evaluation of the orientation average with ultrahigh precision.
+Also, the computational cost may render sufficiently large $n$ to exploit the advantage of spherical Gauss methods unfeasible.
 As indicated in Sec.~\ref{averaging:overview}, spherical Gauss methods are not necessarily the optimal choice in this regime, because their error increases significantly when their degree of exactness is not high enough.
 Consequently, methods with more gradually increasing rank profiles can compete with Gauss methods or can even outperform them for low number of sampling points.
 This is demonstrated in the inset of Fig.~\ref{fig:cofcl}(d), which compares different methods for quadrature errors larger than \SI{0.1}{\%} and less then 100 sampling points.
-In the present example, the equidistant step method (T$\times$T) allows to evaluate the PECD with relative error of \SI{1}{\%} with $72$ points, and the Gauss product method (GL$\times$T) yields a relative error of about \SI{0.1}{\%} with only $50$ sampling points in total.
-Even smaller quadrature errors using the same number of sampling points can potentially be achieved by leveraging the flexibility of the product methods, i.e., by optimizing the sampling densities of the azimuthal and polar integrals individually.
+In the present example, the equidistant step method (T$\times$T) allows to evaluate the PECD with relative error of \SI{1}{\%} with $72$ points.
+The Gauss product method (GL$\times$T) yields a relative error of about $0.1\,\%$ with only $50$ but has a higher error with more points, indicating that this could be a serendipitous effect of error cancellation.
+Even smaller quadrature errors using the same number of sampling points can potentially be achieved by optimizing the sampling densities of the azimuthal and polar integrals individually.